Wolf3s/Doom64EX-Bithplace/README.md

 Only MSYS2 is supported on Windows.
 Use cmake .. -G "MSYS Makefiles" and 'make' to compile.
 I'm going to assume you know what you're doing if you wish to attempt this.

-Next, generate the MSVC project files.

-    $ mkdir build                           # Create a build directory within the git repo
-    $ cd build                              # Change into the new directory
-    $ cmake .. -G "Visual Studio 15 2017"   # Generate MSVC 2017 files

-Visual Studio 2017 project files will now be sitting in the `build` directory.

 ## Compiling on macOS

 Install [Xcode](https://developer.apple.com/xcode/) for its developer tools.